 DevOps teams play an essential role in security, but any software will inevitably release containing gaps despite teams employing development best practices and leveraging scanning tools.
 APIs are no different.
-Arguably, financial services APIs are more susceptible to gaps because financial services APIs go hand in hand with agile development practices and frequent release cycles, meaning that dev teams might compromise security to meet tight schedules.
+Arguably, FinTech APIs are more susceptible to gaps because these APIs go hand in hand with agile development practices and frequent release cycles, meaning that dev teams might compromise security to meet tight schedules.